brenobaise/brenobaise/README.md

 💻 I spend a lot of time exploring the **Spring Ecosystem** and deepening my expertise in **Java**.
 📚 I'm passionate about reading tech books and discovering new tools, techniques, and design patterns.
-🍳 I love cooking for my wife, often with a game on the side or some music in the background.
+🍳 I love cooking for my wife, often with some music in the background.
 🎮 Gaming is one of my favorite ways to relax and recharge.